3 Reasons to Start Your Equities CFDs Journey with POEMS

-We are interacting with these foreign publicly traded companies through their products and services on a daily basis!
-Trading opportunities follow when businesses expand and become an integral part of our daily lives.
+Whether we realise it or not, we as consumers are constantly interacting with these foreign publicly traded companies through their products and services on a daily basis!
+Trading opportunities present themselves when these businesses expand their reach and influence.

 Reason 2: Geographic Diversification

-Most of us know the importance of asset allocation and diversification.
-Diversification is a risk management technique that helps to reduce risk by allocating investments among a variety of assets within a portfolio.
+Most of us are aware of the importance of asset allocation and diversification.
+Diversification is a core risk management technique that helps to reduce risk by allocating investments among a variety of assets within a portfolio.
 Diversification can also be practiced through asset, sector and geographic allocations.

-In trading, you also do not want to put all your eggs in one basket.
-If we are trading in stocks in a specific market, any adverse economic, geopolitical or market events specific to that market would put a significant dent in our trading.
+In trading, a fundamental tenet is that you do not want to put all your eggs in one basket.
+If we are trading stocks in a specific market, any adverse economic, geopolitical or market events specific to that market could significantly affect our trading.

-In 2018, Singapore implemented property cooling measures (ABSD and LTV).
-On the following day, property and banking stocks in Singapore came under heavy selling pressure as investors reacted to unexpected news of cooling measures.
+For instance, in 2018, Singapore implemented property cooling measures (ABSD and LTV).
+On the following day, property and banking stocks in Singapore came under heavy selling pressure as investors reacted negatively to unexpected news of cooling measures.
 With market events that are specific to your market, your trade could be impacted significantly as compared to a geographically diversified portfolio.

-By trading in different markets, it could help to reduce the risk and reliance on a single market for return.
+Trading different markets could help you reduce your risk and reliance on a single market for return.
 With access to over 8 markets (Singapore, US, HK and more), we offer a wide range of global markets for you to trade in!

 Reason 3: Market Liquidity

-When we are trading, we always need to take note of liquidity in the market.
-A liquid investment implies that there is sufficient trading interest in the market to allow traders to enter and exit positions without drastic change in the asset price.
+When we are trading, we must take note of liquidity in the market.
+A liquid investment implies that there is sufficient trading interest in the market to allow traders to enter and exit positions without experiencing a drastic change in the asset price.
 In simple terms, it is a measure of how many buyers and sellers are present and the ease of transactions taking place.